Jane Fonda credits a healthy low-carb diet and regular exercise for her age-defying good looks at 77, Celebrity Health reported.

-"I believe in fitness," Fonda told the Sydney Morning Herald.
+"I believe in fitness," said Fonda.
 "Whether you're young, whether you're old, whether you've been exercising or just starting.
 It's maybe the most important thing in having a successful, long life."

 Jane credits regular workouts for helping her overcome depression, the early suicide of her mother, bulimia, anorexia, three divorces, and breast cancer.

 "The fact that I have always remained physically active has had a great deal to do with [staying sane]," said Fonda.
 "It has kept me centered and balanced emotionally.
 I also meditate, and I have a very strong social network.
 Maintaining physical fitness and social networks is so critical to successful aging."